Question & Answer #1

 Black pepper, paprika, and sea salt to taste

 *Vegetarian butter is not margarine.
-In the US these butters are sold under brands such as Smart Balance or Bestlife.
-If you can't get these kind of spreads or live abroad, you can use regular butter, preferably organic.
+In the US, this kind of butter is sold as non-dairy spreads.
+If you can't get them or live abroad, you can use regular butter, preferably grass-fed organic.

 1. Cook the mushrooms and onions together in the butter until well-done and add 4 cups water.